asiffarhankhan/ElderCareNetwork/README.md

 ## Objective

-* Design class diagrams using any tool & share the image.
+* Designing class diagrams using any tool.
-* Complete Class code for the entire system.
+* Completing class code for the entire system.
-* Testing the application & show the results
+* Testing the application & showing the following:
-    - a.
-Showing who is taking care of older couple.
+        - who is taking care of older couple.
-    - b.
-Showing who all a young chap is currently taking care of.
+        - who all a young chap is currently taking care of.